dantaki/mMBA/lecture1/README.md

   * Not synonymous with long-term
   * One objective
     * Has goals
-    * Tactics: very specific operation things to do: perople to hire, facilities to open up
+    * Tactics: very specific operation things to do: people to hire, facilities to open up
       * things to do to meet your goal
   * Positioning: how well the organization is positioned
     * remain relevant